DETAILED ACTION

 Applying the same motivation as applied in claim 10.

-Regarding claim 13, Astola (modified by Jhu) disclose the method of claim 10.
+Regarding claim 13, Astola (modified by Zhao and Jhu) disclose the method of claim 10.
 Furthermore, Astola does not explicitly disclose

-wherein the enabling condition is derived based on a logarithmic combination of current block width, current block height and current block area.
+wherein the enabling condition is derived based on a logical AND or logical OR combination involving a current block width and current block height.

 However, Lim does disclose

-Regarding claim 14, Astola (modified by Jhu) disclose the method of claim 10.
+Regarding claim 14, Astola (modified by Zhao and Jhu) disclose the method of claim 10.
 Furthermore, Astola does not explicitly disclose

 wherein if an above line of the current block is across a CTU (Coding Tree Unit) row boundary, the enabling condition is not satisfied.